based on Reviews

 • competitive athletes

-• people under stress
+• People under stress

-• L-lysine is a basic amino acid
+• L-Lysine is a basic amino acid

-• Collagen and ergo lysine also influence the wound healing and healing of bone fracturesAnimal studies have shown that lysine can accelerate wound healing and shorten recovery time.
+• Collagen and therefore lysine also influence the Wound healing and healing of bone fractures.
+Animal studies have shown that lysine can accelerate wound healing and shorten recovery time.

-• L-lysine is central building block of L-carnitine (iron and vitamins C and B3 are required as cofactors)
+• L-Lysine is central building block of L-carnitine (Iron and vitamins C and B3 are required as cofactors)

 • Since sperm and immune cells contain the most carnitine, a carnitine or lysine deficiency also has a negative effect on fertility and immune system out of.

-For whom might supplementation generally be useful?
+For whom might supplementation generally be beneficial?

 Sources:

-• Groff JL, Gropper SS, Hunt SM Advanced nutrition and human metabolism, 2nd ed.
+• Groff J.L., Gropper S.SHunt S.M.
+Advanced nutrition and human metabolism, 2nd ed.
 West Publishing, 1995

-• Hahn, A.; Dietary supplements; Scientific Publishing Company mbH Stuttgart, 2006
+• Hahn, A.; Dietary Supplements; Scientific Publishing Company mbH Stuttgart, 2006

 • M. Singh et al. Medicinal Uses of L-Lysine: Past and Future.
 Int.
 J. Res.
 Pharm.
 Sci.
 2011; 2(4): 637-642